alexandra-storton/Profitability-and-Discounting-Strategy/README.md

 **2. Increase marketing investment for Beauty -**  Hair Repair Shampoo Plus, Hydrating Face Cream and Cleansing Gel XL recommended as trial products for their high margins, moderate volumes and low return rates.
 Shift proportion of marketing budget from Electronics, Home, Health, and Office to Beauty expansion.

-**3. Rationalise remanining categories to more profitable products -** <20% margin and return rates >=10% suggested to minimse loss from operational costs in addition to those with >70% volume sold at discount to minimse margin erosion from discounting.
+**3. Rationalise remanining categories to more profitable products -** <20% margin and return rates >=10% suggested to minimise loss from operational costs in addition to those with >70% volume sold at discount to minimse margin erosion from discounting.

 <br>